Tips for Workshop Presenters

 - Register.
 If you have not already, please register for the conference.
 All workshop presenters are required to register in advance, even if you only plan to attend and present.

-- Send Your Presentation and Handout Materials to the IBSC.
+- Send Your Presentation and Handout Materials to IBSC.
 This ensures that attendees can access and download all materials before, during, and after the conference.
-Email your materials to us at firstname.lastname@example.org and include the subject line "17AC website materials."
+Email your materials to us at IBSC@theibsc.org and include the subject line "18AC website materials."
 In the body of the note, include the name, and workshop block of your workshop.
 Files should not exceed 1 MB.
 You may also submit a website link that holds all of your materials.
 We will aim to post all presentations submitted within 48 business hours of submission.

 Designing and Presenting Your Workshop